Manoj866733/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Challenges Faced

-I was not getting the endpoint in the browser. getting 404 error
+While creating a dockerfile for backend.
+I was not getting the endpoint in the browser.
+I was getting a 404 error.
 ![image](https://user-images.githubusercontent.com/100923201/222443147-f10724a0-861b-4421-98df-f26a4dad1955.png)

 * I made few mistakes in the naming like for activities i wrote activity and for Notifications i wrote notification.